bszonye/civ7-town-trix/README.md

 - purple for the city center
 - blue for urban districts
-- teal for fishing boats
+- teal for offshore improvements
 - green for other rural improvements

 the center stays purple in building placement mode, to help you stay